What Landlords Should Know About ‘White Goods’

 What are “white goods”?

 White goods refer to large electrical home appliances that are typically finished in white enamel.
-In letting/rental terms, they generally refer to the major kitchen appliances, such as fridges, washing machines and dish washers.
+In letting/rental terms, they generally refer to the major kitchen appliances, including:

-You’ll notice a lot of rental adverts declare that they do provide white goods.
-They’re generally referring to the major kitchen appliances.
+You’ll notice that a lot of rental adverts declare that they do provide white goods.

 Do I need to supply white goods in my property?